See all posts

 js

-import './assets/main.css'
+import "./assets/main.css";

-Step 5: Test That Everything Works
+Step 5: Confirm Everything Works

 <template>